 The NPD Parent

-Young children of a parent who has Narcissistic Personality Disorder are genuine victims of their parent and the disorder—as much as any child who lives through life with an addicted parent, or a parent guilty of physical or sexual abuse.
+Young children of a mother or father who has Narcissistic Personality Disorder are genuine victims of their parent and the disorder—as much as any child who lives through life with an addicted parent, or one guilty of physical or sexual abuse.
 The narcissistic parent abuses in an intensely subtle and devious fashion: they are guilty of severe emotional and mental abuse, and no one outside of the family would ever suspect anything wrong.
-These child victims quite often go unnoticed, untreated, and are not helped by other adults outside of the immediate family.
+These child victims quite often go unnoticed, untreated, and unassisted by other adults outside of the immediate family.
 This is due to the nature of Narcissistic Personality Disorder (NPD).

 The Child's Experience of NPD Abuse

 People complain about spoiled children, but children really have very little power over their parents.
 This is even more true in the case of a child with an NPD parent, since that child intimately knows the unpredictability, implied threats, and intense rages that the parent demonstrates.
 The child learns early in life to ‘duck and cover’ by constantly appeasing the childish whims (that change with the breeze) of the NPD parent.
 The child becomes terrified that if they speak to anyone outside of the family about their very ill parent, no one will listen or believe them, since the NPD parent is a master of the ‘false face’ in public.
 Secondarily, the child is terrified that their complaint will get back to the NPD parent, and they will pay a high penalty.

 Narcissistic mothers and fathers elicit intense fear in the child in several ways.

 - First, they may tell the child that they have ‘eyes and ears everywhere’ and the child can hide nothing from them.
 One father of three little girls gave them necklaces that he told them they had to wear at all times, because he had special powers and could see everything the children did through the necklaces.
 They were terrified to keep them on, and terrified to take them off.